collective/plone.app.locales/README.rst

 Introduction
 ============

 This package contains the translation files for Plone Core

+.. note:: A `Contributor’s Agreement <https://plone.org/foundation/contributors-agreement>`_ is not needed to contribute to this repository.

 - atcontenttypes-manual.pot
 - atcontenttypes.pot